hww/jenzen-er/README.md

 ## Sources

+There are two different versions:

+- 'nxmdf' - MDF only
+- 'nxpw' - Playwood and MDF

-The 3D model files madden with Siemens NX 2212 and located in the 'nx' folder.
+The 3D model files madden with Siemens NX 2212 and located in the 'nxmdf' or 'nxpw' folder.
 There are five main files in the folder:

 1. ```jz.prt``` -- The assembly
 2. ```jz-dwg.prt``` -- Is the drawings